To love is to be there

 Twenty minutes later in his talk he arrived at the topic of love.
 ‘The most simple definition of love is to be there.’
 If you ask a thousand people to give a definition of love, I guess nobody would give this answer: To love is to be there.
 And he added the rhetorical question: ‘How can you love if you are not there?’

 How can you love if you are not there!?
 The logic is this: only when you are there, truly present, ‘at home’ in yourself, you can take good care, first of all of yourself: of your thoughts, your emotions, your words and your bodily actions.
 And then, when you know how to take good care of yourself, you will know how take care of others too.

 So, the first and most important condition of love is to be present.
 And Thay continued: ‘When we practice mindful walking and mindful breathing we come home in every breath and every step.
 That is the practice of cultivating our presence.
 That is the practice so that we can truly love.
 With each breath, with each step you can come home.’

 Now, years later, I wonder, if the lives of those 3000 people in the Forum in Barcelona have changed after that evening.
-Where those simple words strong enough for a change to happen?
-Or did they go back to their normal lives again, to the habit of not being present?
+Were those simple words strong enough for a change to happen?
+Or did the people in the audience go back to their normal lives again, to the habit of not being present?

 Only then you can touch life deeply, only then love is possible.